 As mentioned in my post The Trials and Tribulations of a Working Holiday Visa, the working holiday visa in Australia is quite different from what you experience in the UK.
 In the UK, you have two full years to live there, in which you can work at the same job throughout with full coverage health care!
-In Australia, you can live there one year, in which you can only work maximum six months per employer with no health care benefits, AND if you want to stay a second year, you have to complete 88 days of farm work in regional Australia.
+In Australia, you can live there one year, in which you can only work maximum six months per employer with no health care benefits (depending on nationality), AND if you want to stay a second year, you have to complete 88 days of farm work in regional Australia.
 The short end of the stick huh?

-If you are considering a second year in Australia, my first piece of advice to get your regional work done asap.
+If you are considering a second year in Australia, my first piece of advice is to get your regional work done asap.
 I thought five months was plenty of time to complete 88 days of work, and I was extremely wrong.
 Especially during the Australian winter when there is less harvesting work combined with a substantial competition for roles.
 Sure there are numerous farm work jobs out there, but many are scams or dangerous, especially for solo female backpackers.
 Being in an isolated area without a car and people you know is quite the risk, one that I was not willing to take.

 It took me a whole month of looking for work online and stressing out of my mind while in Melbourne before I realised I needed to bite the bullet and move to a town with the best odds of having work during the winter season, Mildura.
 ‘You can’t win the lottery without buying a ticket’.